 Talking money is hardly romantic, but it’s totally necessary for any serious relationship.
-Whether you’ve got a ring on it, are domestically partnered, or sure you’re in it for the long haul — regular money talks are a must.
+Whether you’ve tied the knot, are domestically partnered, or feel pretty sure you’re in it for the long haul — regular money talks are a must.

-Not to get all Debbie Downer, but divorce and widowhood are distinct possibilities for all married women, and one study found that women’s household income falls 41% after a divorce and 37% after a spouse dies.
-Compare that to 22% for men suffering the same fate, and it’s clear that for women (especially women in relationships with men), staying in the loop — even if your partner handles all the finances — is just smart planning, like a will or life insurance.
+Not to get all Debbie Downer, but 74% of women are single — never married, divorced, or widowed — when they die.
+90% of women manage their own money at some point in their lives.
+And one study found that women’s household income falls 41% after a divorce and 37% after a spouse dies.
+Men’s income also falls after they lose a partner, but by way less — close to half.
+Looks pretty clear that for women (especially women in relationships with men), staying in the loop — even if your partner handles all the finances — is just smart planning.

 So here’s how to get started.